ubco-W2022T1-cosc301/project-group01/final_report_group01.md

 To start off, I check if my data analysis is valid or not by checking the number of males and females in the “gender” column.

 ![count](/images/Analysis2_Image3.png)
 <br>*By having relatively equal sample sizes for each gender, it increases statistical power and validates the data set more.
-I was able to move on with my data analysis since I was confident with the given data.* <br><br>
+I was able to move on with my data analysis since I was confident with the given data.* <br>

 Moving on, I wanted to compare the averages of each standardized tests to each sex to see which sex does better in what subject.
 I also compared the total averages of each subject and compared it to each sex in the 4th graph.
 ![barplot](/images/Analysis2_Image1.png)